 For example, Children of the World promoted the Help Me Read This campaign to improve child literacy in New Delhi.

-Using anger in ads makes people upset or annoyed about things like politics, environmental issues, political candidates, etc. Anger evokes a negative emotion that can cause negative associations.
+Using anger in emotional advertising makes people upset or annoyed about things like politics, environmental issues, political candidates, etc. Anger evokes a negative emotion that can cause negative associations.

 Brands that use this emotion want to stimulate people to solve important questions and reconsider their perspective.
 They want to show people the overall situation and show positivity to change it for the better.